 Why Use Digital Badges for Training Credentials?

 Digital badges are commonly used to represent ‘partial knowledge’ or completion of individual modules that make up a larger topic.
-For example, McGraw-Hill uses digital badges to represent increasing levels of skill for Microsoft Office tools.
-Their digital badges are measured in Levels 1 to 4 and use colored ‘belts’ (like those used in martial arts) to represent increasing skill in Word, Powerpoint, and Excel.
+For example, CrossFit use digital badges to represent increasing levels of experience in coaching.
+Their digital badges are measured in levels 1 to 4 with clear level indication on the badge to represent the progress.

 There are many benefits to using digital badges in this way: